kubewarden/kubewarden.io/content/blog/2025/08/kubewarden-1.28-release.md

 kwctl `1.27.3`(see [blog
 post](https://www.kubewarden.io/blog/2025/07/kubewarden-1.27.3-release/)) fixes
-a bug when doing `kwctl run`of PolicyGroups if the policies in the group were of different type (e.g: one Rego and another WaPC Rust).
+a bug when doing `kwctl run`of PolicyGroups if the policies in the group were of different type (e.g: one Rego and another waPC Rust).

 All of these changes are now part of 1.28.